 By now, we’re all well-versed in what augmented reality can do.
 It lets us place virtual objects in real environments and interact with, and manipulate, them through a handheld device such as a smartphone, tablet or even headset.
 Over the last few years, since the ubiquitous Pokemon Go launched AR into the mainstream, the capabilities of augmented reality have become more and more sophisticated.
 But there are still limitations – and visual quality is one of them.
-That’s why, at Immersive Studios, we’ve been experimenting with ways to augment the visuals assets in AR experiences without overloading the devices used to view them.
+That’s why we’ve been experimenting with ways to augment the visuals assets in AR experiences without overloading the devices used to view them.

 Striving for more